latcraft/cloudopoly-search/README.md

 W00t?
 ==================
-This repository contains description of the first LatCraft + AWS challenge - CraftNet application.
+This repository contains description of the first Cloudopoly challenge.

 Problem definition
 ==========
-Publish web service that accepts 3 keyword search criteria.
+Publish web service that accepts 3 keywords as a search criteria.

 Web service must respond with the most popular book (with the higest average rating) for each keyboard on all three Amazon websites:
 * amazon.co.uk